AmperSam-git/baserom-template/Readme.md

 First, put a copy of your (headered) Super Mario World ROM and put it in "workspace" folder of this baserom template.
 You can rename it to whatever you like, e.g. `MyBaseRom.smc`, since the build processes are indifferent to the file name.
 If your ROM has a file extension of `.sfc` rename it to `.smc` this prevents minor headaches elsewhere.

+This doesn't have to be a clean ROM, it can be a resource that already has some resources in it, but I would recommend a relatively clean ROM.

 ### Initialize the Baserom Tools

 This resource comes with a first-run script `!initialize_baserom.bat` to setting up you project.
 It will automatically download all the common tools, if they aren't detected, and set them up for your convenience in the "tools" folder.